Matt95B/blog/_posts/2025-11-05-EntraID-Create-User-Bulk.md

 ---

 ## Bulk password reset
-From time to time, you may need to reset passwords for multiple users.
-The following script updates user passwords in bulk using the same CSV file.
+Occasionally, you may need to reset user passwords, the following script updates user passwords in bulk using the same CSV file.

 ```powershell
 # Connect to Microsoft Graph with required permissions